rivt-info/rivtinfo.github.io/rivt.md

 **rivt** is a markdown language for writing, organizing and sharing engineering documents.
-It prioritizes clarity, efficiency and access.
+It emphasizes clarity, efficiency and access.
 [rivtlib](https://rivt-code.net) is an open source Python library for processing **rivt**.
 The minimum software needed to write rivt documents is Python 3.8 and related Python libraries.